 - Portable and lightweight for on-the-go observations

 - Makes use of a good parabolic main mirror

 The Astro Fi 130 is made with children of 13 years of age or older in mind and we are pleased to discover that — once fully assembled — it provides a fair amount of portability.
 The overall build is fair for the price and for a telescope of its type: the tube is of good construction, while the aluminum tripod is sturdy and does the job, supporting the entire setup effortlessly as a whole.
 This Newtonian reflector — similar to the other models in the series — is supplied with Kellner 10mm and 25mm eyepieces, offering magnifications of 65x and 26x respectively — and a red dot finder.

 The eyepieces are enough to get a beginner started in astronomy, but with the Astro Fi 130 being a "fast" telescope, we recommend purchasing some mid-range Plössl eyepieces to ensure that the instrument is fully equipped for a variety of targets — whether you prefer observing solar system objects or deep-sky gems such as nebulas and galaxies.
 Fast telescopes like this one have short focal lengths that provide wider views of the night sky, providing you with a lower magnification for any given eyepiece over "slower" instruments.
-The optical system employs a spherical main mirror instead of one with a parabolic shape, but compared to similar scopes, we discovered that it didn’t impede our observations.
+The optical system employs a main mirror with a parabolic shape.

 Astro Fi 130: First light and functionality

 - Makes use of SkyAlign technology for easy alignment